yua10/rock_paper_Scissors/week-1/front-end-development/design_101.md

 ### Notes:

 #### Definition
-- **Tell** students that a user needs complete control and freedom over the entire system - meaning the system should enable users to undo an action that happened by mistake
+- a user needs complete control and freedom over the entire system - meaning the system should enable users to undo an action that happened by mistake
-- **Explain** that without user control and freedom, frustrating usability issues can occur leaving users disatisfied
+- without user control and freedom, frustrating usability issues can occur leaving users disatisfied

-#### Demonstration
-- **Demonstrate** how the heuristic is shown on the example on the slide but first ask students:
-  - Success message popup for publishing a profile
-  - Undo button on that popip allows user to go back and set up their profile again

 ---